Skip to content

 Session-based testing adds structure to exploratory testing by dividing the process into time-boxed sessions.
 Each session has a charter outlining the area of the software to explore and the session goals.
 This focused approach keeps testers on track and ensures thorough coverage of different aspects of the application.
 Documentation is key in session-based testing.
 Testers record their actions, observations, and any bugs found during each session.
 This documentation provides valuable insights for developers and helps track the progress of testing.

-Mind Mapping for Test Design
+Mind Mapping for Effective Test Design

 Mind mapping is a visual brainstorming technique useful for exploratory testing.
 Start by placing the core feature or functionality you're testing at the center of your mind map.
 Then, branch out to related areas, workflows, and potential problem spots.
 This visual representation helps organize your thoughts, identify potential test scenarios, and ensure comprehensive coverage.
 Mind mapping also encourages creative thinking, helping you uncover test cases you might not have otherwise considered.
 You can use a mind map to visualize the application’s features and workflows.